TYLERSFOSTER/MIDIControl001/docs/architecture.md

 DSP-->>Voice: per-sample amplitude
-Voice-->>VoiceManager: stream voice audio VoiceManager-->>PluginProcessor: mix all active voices Note over PluginProcessor: returns to A1 (see link below)
+Voice-->>VoiceManager: stream voice audio VoiceManager-->>PluginProcessor: mix all active voices Note over PluginProcessor: returns to A1
 ```

 Returns to: [A1: `Note On` — External Interface](#a1-note-on--external-interface)